sieon/leanstrap/bootstrap4/docs/components/card.md

 ## Sizing

-Cards assume no specific `width` to start, so they'll be 100% wide unless otherwise stated.
+Cards assume no specific `width` to lean, so they'll be 100% wide unless otherwise stated.
 You can change this as needed with custom CSS, grid classes, grid Sass mixins, or utilities.

 ### Using grid markup